Skip to main content

 • bad breath or a bad taste in your mouth

 You may also have a fever (a high temperature of 38 degrees Celsius or above) and feel generally unwell.
 The pain can get worse when you lie down.
-You may find it difficult to fall asleep.
+You may find it hard to sleep.

 In severe cases, you may find it hard to open your mouth and swallow.
 You may also have difficulty breathing.